Ken Avery begins his 11th year as Gardener.

 Mrs. Faragher’s work on the Shelter was mentioned in an April 16, 1969 newspaper column in the Minneapolis Star (PDF copy).
 Mr. Tusler's wife, Margaret passed away on April 1st.
 A memorial to her was incorporated into the lintel over the door of the new shelter building.

 The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 17h, 1969.
 Martha Crone wrote [summer issue of The Fringed Gentian™]

 “In spite of the cold weather the meeting was held outside of the little office building with a good attendance.
 The singing of the Cardinals and Rose-breasted Grosbeak added to the attempt to be cheerful.
 It was announced that the title of the garden had been changed to Eloise Butler Wild Flower and Bird Sanctuary.
 This has met with great enthusiasm.
 It was reported that at least 160,000 visitors had gone through the garden the past year and over 5000 brochures were given out.”

 Directors elected were: Kenneth Avery, Martha Crone, Robert Dassett, Catherine Faragher, Leonard Odell, Elizabeth Reed, Leonard Ramberg, Mary Simmons, Alvin Witt, Harry Thorn (new), Wilber Tusler.

 A number of the previous directors plus several new persons were approved as Honorary Directors.
 Founding director Russell H. Bennett left the board and became an honorary member.
-This list also included one of the other founding directors, Dorothy Binder, and one of the new names was Mrs. R. N. Beim, who was Moana Odell Beim, daughter of Friends Founder Clinton Odell and future president of the Friends.
+This list also included one of the other founding directors, Dorothy Binder, and one of the new names on the honorary list was Mrs. R. N. Beim, who was Moana Odell Beim, daughter of Friends Founder Clinton Odell and future president of the Friends.